krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 Resolving seismic velocity gradients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Seismic domains are known for sharp gradients in material properties.
-These sharp gradients lead to reflections and refractions in propagated waves, which are critical for succesful imaging.
+These sharp gradients lead to reflections and refractions in propagated waves, which are critical for successful imaging.
 Thus, finer mesh resolution can be deployed inversely proportional to the local standard deviation of P-wave velocity.
 The local standard deviation of seismic P-wave velocity is calculated in a sliding window around each point on the velocity model.
 The user chooses the mapping relationship between the local standard deviation of the seismic velocity model and the values of the corresponding mesh size nearby it.
 This parameter is referred to as the :math:`grad` and is specified in meters.
 For instance a :math:`grad` of 50, would imply that the largest gradient in seismic P-wave velocity is mapped to a minimum resolution of 50-m.::

     import SeismicMesh